 - Analyse the extent to which to which teachers' education in Kenya prepares prospective teachers to be innovative.
-That is, how teachers are prepared in the teaching career in areas such as solving issues emanating from the students or in their profession. - Find out the effectiveness and eff students' motivation. - Determined students' improved performance in their academics as well as coming up with innovations in their area of their studies.
+That is, how teachers are prepared in the teaching career in areas such as solving issues emanating from the students or in their profession. - Find out the effectiveness and efficiency of teachers in enhancing students' motivation. - Determined students' improved performance in their academics as well as coming up with innovations in their area of their studies.

-• Assess quality of teachers' education in Kenya through teachers' ability to transform society using education gained in training institutes.
+Assess quality of teachers' education in Kenya through teachers' ability to transform society using education gained in training institutes.